Electa-Git/Z-tool/README.md

 This is a free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
 Z-tool is distributed in the hope that it will be useful, but without any warranty; without even the implied warranty of merchantability or fitness for a particular purpose.
 See the GNU General Public License for more details.

 ## Contributors
-* Fransciso Javier Cifuentes Garcia: Main developer
+* Francisco Javier Cifuentes Garcia: Main developer
 * Thomas Roose: Initial stability analysis functions
 * Jan Kircheis, Eros Avdiaj and Özgür Can Sakinci: Validation and support